Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 MAIN SIGHTS

 Of the city that once counted 80,000 inhabitants, there remains today only a village settled around the ruins.
-Nabatean and Roman monuments, Christian churches, mosques and Madrasahs are present within the half ruined enceinte of the city.
+Nabatean and Roman monuments, Christian churches, mosques and Madrasahs are present within the half-ruined enceinte of the city.

 This was Mekhlas’ first visit to Bosra in ten years.
 It was impossible to visit during the Civil War and access has only been possible in the last 3 months.
 Up to one month ago, military escorts were necessary to see the ruins.

-Roman theater.
+Roman theatre.
 Constructed in the 2nd century probably under Trajan, it is the only monument of this type with its upper gallery in the form of a covered portico that has been integrally preserved.
 It was fortified between 481 and 1231.

 Cross the moat on a stone bridge to enter the corridor of the fortress that makes four 90° turns.
 This massive stone fortress completely encompasses the theatre.
-It has several large square bastions.Image result for bosra amphitheater
+It has several large square bastions.

 The theatre is almost completely intact, easily the most complete Roman theatre in the world.
 It held 15,000 in three tiers of still intact seats accessed from multiple arcades, so efficient that the theatre could be emptied in 15 minutes.
 These arcaded stairs have wonderful successive arches.
 Columns topped by capitals are still present on about ¼ of the top circumference.

 The most spectacular part is the completely intact three-story stage.
 As the theatre was half full of sand until about 1930, all but four of the 30 white limestone columns with Corinthian capitals on the first level behind the stage are present.
-It is easy to see how they provided contrast to the black basaltic rock and improved the acoustics of the theatre.
+It is easy to see how they provided a contrast to the black basaltic rock and improved the acoustics of the theatre.
 Only 4 small column remnants remain on the second story and none on the third.
 The stage has many niches that once held statues.

 The large semi-circular orchestra pit has original stone pavers, but now with two bomb scars.

 Nova Trajana Bostra Roman Town.
 With several intact buildings, it is one of the better Roman ruins in the world.
 The 1.3km Cardo Maximus bisects the city and has an almost complete Abbatean Gate.
-Walking along the Deccamanos (secondary street), pass the columned sport hall and huge bath with a room with possibly the only (almost) intact domed ceiling in any Roman ruin.
-After the theatre, the most spectacular building is the small nymphaeum with an intact stone roof, and lovely niches topped with scallop shell design.
+Walking along the Deccamanos (secondary street), pass the columned sports hall and huge bath with a room with possibly the only (almost) intact domed ceiling in any Roman ruin.
+After the theatre, the most spectacular building is the small nymphaeum with an intact stone roof and lovely niches topped with scallop shell design.

 The large Arab town abuts the Roman town.
 The Al-Omari Mosque of Bosra is one of the oldest surviving mosques in Islamic history.
 It was not open but we wondered the cobble streets between mostly intact ruined walls.

 Christian Churches.
-Founded by the Nastorian bishops in 245 AD, its centre was in the Dead Cities in NW Syria between Aleppo and Idlib.
+Founded by the Nestorian bishops in 245 AD, its centre was in the Dead Cities in NW Syria between Aleppo and Idlib.
 They built two large churches in Bosra.
 The Holy Cross Church has a central plan under a large dome supported by columns, some of which are still intact.
 Apses flanked by 2 sacristies exerted a decisive influence on the evolution of Christian architectural forms, and to a certain extent on Islamic style.
 Mosaics and faint frescoes are on some of the walls.

 Cistern.
 Dating from Arab times and 126m by 158m, this huge cistern still had a fair amount of water in it.